-The Spokane County Sheriff’s Office Detention Services Medical and Mental Health Units is a managed health care delivery system with the mission of ensuring the delivery of comprehensive health care services to individuals who are detained in the custody of the Sheriff’s Department; ensuring the provision of emergency, acute, and basic medical/mental health care to all inmates in a timely manner; taking all necessary precautions to prevent the spread of communicable and contagious diseases; and maintaining a stable health status for inmate/patients.
+The Spokane County Detention Services Medical and Mental Health Units is a managed health care delivery system with the mission of ensuring the delivery of comprehensive health care services to individuals who are detained in the custody of the Detention Services Department; ensuring the provision of emergency, acute, and basic medical/mental health care to all inmates in a timely manner; taking all necessary precautions to prevent the spread of communicable and contagious diseases; and maintaining a stable health status for inmate/patients.

 Spokane County Detention Services employs a partnership of staff and contract health professionals to provide medical and mental health services on-site.
 Staff members consist of a physician, psychiatrists, a dentist, Registered Nurses, Licensed Vocational Nurses, Mental Health Professionals, Mental Health Case Workers, medical records staff, clerks and administrators.
 Specialty services such as OB prenatal care for all pregnant inmates is available on-site.
 Hospitalization and specialty clinics complete this health care system, which meets community standards.